Retirement Plan Options

 A Roth IRA has many similarities to the traditional IRA, but there are some important differences with this retirement plan option.
 Roth IRA contributions are not tax deductible.
 However, the earnings on the account are tax deferred and the distributions from a Roth IRA account are tax-free.

 There are income limitations on those who qualify for a Roth IRA.
 Distributions can be taken upon reaching age 59 ½ and there is no mandatory distribution age with a Roth IRA account.
-For 2014 and 2015, the contribution limit is $5,500 of earned income.
-For those aged 50 or older there is a catch-up allowance of $1,000 for a total contribution limit of $6,500.
+For 2022 and 2023, the contribution limits are $6,000 and $6,500 of earned income.
+For those aged 50 or older there is a catch-up allowance of $1,000 for a total contribution limits of $7,000 for 2022 and $7,500 for 2023.

 SEP (Simplified Employee Pension IRA)

 A SEP is a simple retirement plan option that an employer or a self-employed individual can establish.
 They are very popular with those who are self-employed because they have generous contribution limits and are easy to use.
-Generally, the contribution limit is 25% of W-2 income or 20% of self-employed income up to $52,000 maximum contribution for 2014 and $53,000 for 2015.
-Mandatory distributions are required at age 70 ½.
+Generally, the contribution limit is 25% of W-2 income or 20% of self-employed income up to $61,000 maximum contribution for 2022 and $66,000 for 2023.
+Mandatory distributions are required at age 72 (or age 73, if you reach age 72 after December 31, 2022)

 Other retirement plan options that are not offered by STC